SmartBear/readyapi4j/modules/cucumber/README.md

 ### Recipe logging

-If you add a `-Dtestserver.cucumber.logfolder=...` system property to your command line invocation the runner will write generated json recipe files to the specified folder before sending them to the TestServer, for example allowing you to import them into Ready API for load-testing/monitoring/etc.
+If you add a `-Dswagger-assert4j.cucumber.logfolder=...` system property to your command line invocation the runner will write generated json recipes to the specified folder before executing them, for example allowing you to import them into ReadyAPI for load-testing/monitoring/etc.

-### Configuring ReadyAPI TestServer access
+### Configuring excution with ReadyAPI TestServer

-The included [Cucumber StepDefs](modules/stepdefs/src/main/java/io/swagger/assert4j/cucumber/RestStepDefs.java) build and execute test recipes agains the ReadyAPI TestServer using the [assert4j-testserver](../../modules/testserver) library, by default they will submit recipes to the publicly available TestServer at http://testserver.readyapi.io.
-If you want to run against your own TestServer instance to be able to access internal APIs or not run into throttling issues you need to download and install the TestServer from https://smartbear.com/product/ready-api/testserver/overview/ and configure access to it by specifying the corresponding system properties when running your tests:
+The included [Cucumber StepDefs](modules/stepdefs/src/main/java/io/swagger/assert4j/cucumber/RestStepDefs.java) by default build and execute test recipes using the local execution engine of swagger-assert4j.
+If you would like to execute via [ReadyAPI TestServer](https://smartbear.com/product/ready-api/testserver/overview/) instead you will need to download and install TestServer and configure access to it by specifying the corresponding system properties when running your tests:

 - testserver.endpoint=...url to your testserver installation...
 - testserver.user=...the configured user to use...
 - testserver.password=...the configured password for that user...

-(these are picked up by [CucumberRecipeExecutor](modules/core/src/main/java/io/swagger/assert4j/cucumber/CucumberRecipeExecutor.java) during execution)

 ### Building